jlreed2/hw_listeners_reed_jennifer/README.md

 ##Comments
 * Conceptually I understood event listeners after reading through the handout.
 Watching the lecture helped as well.
 But when it came time to put it all into practice, I understood what I was to be doing, but had a very hard time actually executing it initially.
 Once I got the form to work, the custom branch seemed almost easy.
 Almost.

+* I'm almost positive there is a simplified way to code logging each input on the form to the console, but I couldn't find one that worked (by my own trial and error).
+If you could point me in a better direction for that, I'd appreciate it.